 Do not broadcast apply more than 7 fl oz/A of Milestone per year.
 The total amount of Milestone applied broadcast, as a re-treatment, and/or spot treatment cannot exceed 7 fl oz/A per year.
 Spot treatments may be applied at an equivalent broadcast rate of up to 0.22 pounds acid equivalent (14 fl oz) of Milestone per acre per annual growing season; however, not more than 50 percent of an acre may be treated at that rate.
 Do not apply more than a total of 0.11 pounds acid equivalent (7 fl oz) of Milestone per acre per annual growing season as a result of broadcast, spot or repeat applications.

-®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
+®™Trademark of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
 Milestone is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-Always read and follow label instructions.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
+State restrictions on the sale and use of Milestone apply.
+Consult the label before purchase or use for full details.
+Always read and follow label instructions.©2019 Corteva